retreaver/core-api-docs/source/index.html.md

 # Numbers

-Numbers are the physical phone numbers that you want routed to a campaign.
-A number can be routed directly to the target phone number, or it can be screened with a greeting which requires the caller to press a button to continue.
-The IVR can be configured to have options that forward to other campaigns if desired.
+Numbers are the physical phone numbers that you want routed to a Campaign.
+A Number can be routed directly to the Target phone number, or it can be screened with a greeting which requires the caller to press a button to continue.
+The IVR can be configured to have options that forward to other Campaigns if desired.

-Numbers can be set to use the settings of an existing campaign.
+Numbers can be set to use the settings of an existing Campaign.

 ## Get all Numbers